fatmagunturkun/NLP_medication_management/README.md

 The repo consists of the src folder, which has two files listed below:

-1. Hugging-keras_SE: This Python file contains the necessary code for processing text data from the notes, extracting feature embeddings from LLaMA-13b, and training the network using feature embeddings.
+1. text_preprocessing_training: This Python file contains the necessary code for processing text data from the notes, extracting feature embeddings from LLaMA-13b, and training the network using feature embeddings.

-2. Manuscript_analysis_final:This notebook contains the codes used for downstream analysis and figures.
+2. downstream_analysis:This notebook contains the codes used for downstream analysis and figures.

 # Citations: